himkt/allennlp-guide/chapters/part3/hyperparameter-optimization-with-optuna.md

 These hyperparameters are selected based on the standard recommendations.
 Of course, we can train this model using AllenNLP CLI.
-I ran `allennlp train imdb_baseline.jsonnet` five times with random seeds.
+I ran `allennlp train imdb_baseline.jsonnet` five times with different random seeds.
 As the result, the average of validation accuracy was 0.828 (±0.004).

 Let's dive into hyperparameter optimization.